 You will need to bring a pre specified support bra to the clinic.
 Mr Ferrando will inform you as to the type and size of bra you will require at your final consultation.

 Mr Ferrando strongly believes that “good communication and feedback” between himself and his patients helps greatly in assuring the ultimate satisfactory outcome of Reconstructive Surgery.

-Prosthetic Reconstruction Implant Surgery involves inserting a balloon expander beneath your skin and chest muscle with a tiny magnetic valve mechanism which remains present under the skin throught the procedure.
+Prosthetic Reconstruction Implants involves inserting a balloon expander under beneath your skin and chest muscle, through a tiny magnetic valve mechanism buried beneath the skin.
 Mr Ferrando will periodically inject a salt water solution to gradually fill the expander over several weeks or months.
 After the skin over the breast area has stretched enough, the expander may be removed and a permanent implant will be inserted.
 Some expanders are designed to be left in place as the final implant.
 The nipple and areola are reconstructed in a subsequent procedure.

 Autogenous Reconstruction Surgery involves creating a skin flap using tissue from other parts of the body such as the back, abdomen or buttocks.
 Tissue from the tummy area is most suitable due to it’s estrogen receptors.
 The flap consisting of skin fat and muscle with its blood supply are placed beneath the skin of the chest, creating a breast mound without the need for an implant.
 Blood vessels are then reconnected in the chest area.

 Fat-Transfer Reconstruction procedure involves removing fat from one area of your body and meticulously injecting it into the breast area.
-These micro-fats are harvested by gentle liposuction from the stomach or wherever there is fat to spare.
-As compared to traditional methods of Breast Reconstruction, this involves no incisions, no new scars and no foreign objects left after the procedure.
+These micro-fat are harvested by gentle liposuction from the stomach or wherever there is fat to spare.
+As compared to traditional methods of Breast Reconstruction, this involves no incisions, no new scars and no foreign objects.

 After Surgery – Recovery